simonarvin/eyeloop/README.md

 ```
 > In general, the ellipsoid pupil model is best suited for rodents, whereas the circular model is best suited for primates.

+To learn how to optimize EyeLoop for your video material, see [*EyeLoop Playground*](https://github.com/simonarvin/eyeloop_playground).

 To see all command-line arguments, pass:

 ```